weirdDevelop/Spring-Webapp-Netty-For-Tcp/README.md

 # Spring Web Application + Netty for tcp connection

-This is a sample project of spring framework and netty integration for implementing a powerful webapp which provides tcp connection for Iot devices. this application benefits from :
+This is a sample project showcasing the integration of the Spring framework and Netty for implementing a powerful web app that provides TCP connections for IoT devices.
-Spring boot, Hibernate, Connection pooling, netty, MySQl, Spring Security, Bootstrap, HTML, CSS, JS, JQueery and etc.
+The application benefits from Spring Boot, Hibernate, connection pooling, Netty, MySQL, Spring Security, Bootstrap, HTML, CSS, JavaScript, jQuery, and more.

-Note: test Tcp connection with Hercules.
+Note: Test TCP connection with Hercules